jgipson360/gmlt-fam/README.md

 That's it!
 Simple family organization, digitized. 👨‍👩‍👧‍👦

+## GitHub Pages Setup 📝

+This repo includes a `.nojekyll` file to tell GitHub Pages to skip Jekyll processing and serve the static files directly.
+If you're setting up your own version, just create an empty `.nojekyll` file in the root directory.

 ---

 *"I can do all things through Christ who strengthens me." - Philippians 4:13*